Investing in our people: ‘one team approach’

 Dorset and Wiltshire are beautiful counties to live and work in.
 We have many areas of outstanding natural beauty, including the Jurassic coast which is a World Heritage site, Salisbury plain and historic landmarks such as Salisbury Cathedral and Stonehenge.
 Both counties are popular destinations for visitors.

-Firefighter Pension Scheme – Enrolment into the appropriate pension scheme for all service employees which includes retirement options.
+Pension scheme – Enrolment into the appropriate pension scheme for all Service employees, which includes retirement options.
 Members of the schemes will benefit from a generous employer contribution.

 Smarter Working – spanning a large geographical area, we are committed to reducing unnecessary travel for staff working across the two counties to reduce our carbon footprint.

-Annual leave – Generous annual leave allowance with a basic entitlement for those on the shift system of 23 days plus 8 bank holiday days.
-After 5 years’ service the basic leave entitlement increases by 3 days
+Annual leave – Generous annual leave allowance with a basic entitlement for those on the shift system of 23 days plus eight bank holiday days.
+After five years’ service, the basic leave entitlement increases by three days

-Sports & Social Club – There are a variety of sports and social clubs within the service, this includes an in-house lottery subscription where 5 prizes are drawn each month
+Sports & Social Club – There are a variety of sports and social clubs within the Service, this includes an in-house lottery subscription where five prizes are drawn each month .

 Blue Light Card – Access to many online discounts / promotional offers as part of the UK’s Emergency Services, NHS or Armed Forces.
 Link: https://www.bluelightcard.co.uk/